Measuring trade show ROI can be hard when your data isn’t up to snuff.

 We’ve learned there’s more to ROI than numbers alone.
 You can use our event ROI calculator to get an idea of how you’re performing, or you can contact us to learn how our app can help your team gather high-quality, sales-qualified leads.

-Good questions, but first, we have one for you: what does success look like for you?
-Is it sheer number of leads generated?
+Good question, but first, we have one for you: what does success look like for you?
+This is when it is important to take a look at your trade show's key performance indicators.
+Is it the sheer number of leads generated?
 Is it the number of MQLs generated?
 Is it face-to-face conversations?
 Read more about our 5 most important metrics for trade shows above.

-How do you maximize ROI in an event?
+How do you maximize your trade show ROI?

 Simply put, ensure you’re spending your time wisely.
-Make sure your booth conversations are capturing the data that really matters.
+Events are expensive, and it is important to get the most out of your trade show investment.
+Make sure your trade show booth conversations are capturing the data that really matters.
 (To that end, ensure your lead form has all the right fields.)
 This will help you not just capture leads, but capture more sales-ready leads that are further down the pipeline and ready to hear from your sales team.
-Just make sure there is a follow-up process for those leads.
+Just make sure there is a post-trade show follow-up process for those leads.